waggle-sensor/edge-scheduler/docs/pluginctl/README.md

-# pluginctl - A CLI Tool for running plugins
+# pluginctl - A CLI tool for running plugins

 pluginctl is a CLI tool for running edge apps for development and testing.